Pain After A Car Accident? We Can Help

 - Chronic headaches due to a concussion or another type of traumatic brain injury (TBI).

-- Back pain due to an injury to the back or spine.
+- Back pain due to an injury to the back or spine, lower back pain due to muscle strain.

 - Knee pain or leg pain due to a leg injury.

-- Chest pain due to a direct blow to the chest sustained in a car crash.
+- Chest pain and/or rib pain due to a direct blow to the chest sustained in a car crash.

 You know where it hurts.
+And as the victim, you know you shouldn’t be the one who pays for pain and suffering in a car accident.
 If you are in serious pain after a car crash caused by another driver, don’t assume that you have to learn to live with it.
 If you are in pain, you should get the medical treatment you need without having to worry about how you will pay for your medical care.
 That’s our job and we want to help you every step of the way.

 Car crashes that often cause painful injuries